Alonzo Highsmith Jr.

-Alonzo Jakeswic Highsmith Jr. (born November 21, 1989) is a former American football outside linebacker.
+Alonzo Jakeswic Highsmith Jr. (born November 21, 1989) is an American former football linebacker.
 He signed with the Miami Dolphins as an undrafted free agent in 2013.
 He played college football at Arkansas.

 College career

 Phoenix College

 He attended the junior college Phoenix College.
 In 2010, he recorded 94 tackles, 79 of which were solo, and 12 of which were tackles for loss.
 In addition he achieved four quarterback sacks.
 During his time at Phoenix College he was selected as the NJCAA Region One co-Defensive Player of the Year and was also named the WSFL Defensive Player of the Year.

 Arkansas

 Following his sophomore year Highsmith transferred to the University of Arkansas.
 In his junior season, he started all 13 games for the Razorbacks, recording 80 tackles, 4.5 sacks, one forced fumble, one pass deflection and one interception.

 Professional career

 Miami Dolphins

-On April 27, 2013, Highsmith signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, Highsmith signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL draft.
 On August 23, 2013, he was waived by the Dolphins.